-If you have read our complete guide to optimize the speed of your WordPress site, you will probably have already heard about some tools that I will mention in this list, and others not yet.
+If you have read our complete guide to optimize the speed of your WordPress site (or our guide to improve Core Web Vitals on WP), you will probably have already heard about some tools that I will mention in this list, and others not yet.
 My goal on this page is to give you a list of quality tools or service providers (such as web hosts) that you can use to improve the performance of your WordPress site.

 Your theme is the foundation of your WordPress site.
 While it is important for the aesthetics, it is also fundamental for the loading speed and code quality of your website.
 WordPress is the most widely used publishing platform in the world and has an incredible number of themes (which is its strength).
 But this diversity is double-edged!
 There are also many themes that look pretty on paper but are poorly coded and will only slow down your site.